-Virginia Pye is the author of the short story collection, Shelf Life of Happiness (2018), and two award-winning novels, Dreams of the Red Phoenix (2015) and River of Dust (2013).
+Virginia Pye’s Shelf Life of Happiness won the 2019 Independent Publisher Book Award for Short Fiction.
+Her novel, Dreams of the Red Phoenix, was named a Best Book of 2015 by Richmond Times Dispatch, and her debut novel, River of Dust, was an Indie Next Pick and a 2013 Finalist for the Virginia Literary Award in Fiction.
 Her work has been nominated for a Pushcart Prize, and her stories, essays, and interviews have appeared in The North American Review, The Baltimore Review, Literary Hub, The New York Times, The Rumpus, Huffington Post and elsewhere.

 She holds an MFA from Sarah Lawrence College and a BA from Wesleyan University where she studied with Annie Dillard.
 She has worked in publishing, as an assistant literary agent, and has taught writing and literature at New York University and at the University of Pennsylvania.
 In Richmond, Virginia, she helped establish James River Writers, a literary non-profit, and in Boston, she is currently an instructor at GrubStreet.